- Critical and Cultural Studies

 - Interior Architecture and Design

-Since childhood I have loved drawing, painting and making things and come from a family if creative people.
-I studied general art and design at college but then ended up settling down to have a family and working in an office administrative role for several years, foregoing the idea to university.
+Since childhood I have loved drawing, painting and making things and come from a family of creative people.
+I studied general art and design at college but then ended up settling down to have a family and working in an office administrative role for several years, foregoing the idea of university.

 My love of designing and making never left me and I continued to draw and make then found myself working for a university.
 This is when I became enthused to return to education to finish what I had started years earlier and it was both a scary and exciting decision but one that I have never regretted and I have never looked back and love what I do – both as a designer maker, educator and design historian – it’s in my blood.